bufbuild-ru/docs/docs/generate/tutorial/index.md

 - Producers are free to publish clean API definitions without including Protobuf options like language-specific package and class prefixes in their `.proto` files.
 - Consumers can enable managed mode with two lines of code and generate code with thoughtful default settings for these options, while still having the flexibility to override them if needed.
 There's no need to remember or share text files of arcane invocation flags.

-Because your project may not include these Protobuf options, we'll use the files below to demonstrate the concept.
 Given the requirement that the `go_package` file option needs to be prepended with `github.com/acme/weather/gen/go`, add the corresponding managed mode settings to your `buf.gen.yaml`:

 ::: info buf.gen.yaml with managed mode settings for go_package